Copa Airlines: ConnectMiles

 ConnectMiles is Copa Airlines' frequent flyer program, offering frequent travelers the ability to purchase tickets with miles.
 Customers accrue miles from flight segments flown on Copa Airlines, United Airlines, and other Star Alliance member airlines.
 Benefits of Premier status include priority check-in, priority boarding, complimentary upgrades, and discounted airport lounge memberships (United Club/Copa Club).
 Due to the Continental-United merger, Copa Airlines phased out the OnePass frequent flyer program on December 31, 2011, and adopted the MileagePlus program on March 3, 2012.

 In March 2015, Copa Airlines announced that it would phase out the MileagePlus program in favor of a new frequent flyer program called ConnectMiles.
 The new program was fully implemented on July 1, 2015.

 Copa Club

 Copa Club is the membership airport lounge program of Copa Airlines jointly operated with United Airlines.
-Copa Club lounge is located in its hub at Tocumen International Airport, Panama City, Panama.
+The flagship Copa Club lounge is located in its hub at Tocumen International Airport in Panama City.
 The lounges offer amenities for travelers and members also have access to affiliated lounges around the world.
 The Copa Club locations in Central America and the Caribbean includes: